 We all have busy schedules, but it’s important to be mindful of your contacts’ calendars and make the meeting convenient for them in terms of location and time.
 They will most likely request to meet somewhere near their office, so try to find a local coffee shop or even somewhere outside if it’s nice out.
 In order to be cognizant of their schedule, ensure them that your meeting will take less than a half hour and arrive early.
 Emphasize that you value the time they are carrying out of their schedule and that you fully appreciate the opportunity to speak with them.

 Do Your Research

-Similar to job interview preparation, you want to show that you are truly interested in the role and you are prepared to discuss potential opportunities.
-Research the employer completely to see if they have been in the news recently, achieved a certain accomplishment, or received an award.
+Similar to job interview preparation, you want to show that you are genuinely interested in the role and you are prepared to discuss potential opportunities.
+Research the employer to see if they have been in the news recently, achieved a specific accomplishment, or received an award.
 It also helps to do some research on the person you are meeting.
-This benefits both parties because it becomes easier for you to craft conversation topics and questions, and it shows that you have done a thorough job researching the employer and their current work.
+This benefits both parties because it becomes easier for you to craft conversation topics and questions, showing that you have thoroughly researched the employer and their current work.